 The third and least common type of school that we identified were public schools that have access to both local resources and strong partners that helped them implement COVID-19 testing independent of statewide test distribution.
-Public schools and districts in this group had certain common characteristics: Many had academic medical center partners and many were better-resourced than other public school districts around the country.
-Academic medical centers often provided access to laboratories for analyzing test samples (see the Medford Public Schools profile in the Supplement); were contracted to manage the complex logistics of testing (see the San Diego Unified School District profile); or supported schools to launch testing programs as part of a pilot research study (see the One City Schools profile).
+Public schools and districts in this group had certain common characteristics: Many had academic medical center partners, and many were better-resourced than other public school districts around the country.
+Academic medical centers often provided access to laboratories for analyzing test samples (see the Medford Public Schools profile, "Local partners enabling testing in Massachusetts," in Part 2); were contracted to manage the complex logistics of testing (see the San Diego Unified School District profile, "Local resources supporting testing in California," in Part 2), or supported schools to launch testing programs as part of a pilot research study (see the One City Schools profile in "Resourcefulness in a charter school in Wisconsin," in Part 2).

-Another key partnership model we identified is unique to Colorado: A social benefit enterprise, COVIDCheck Colorado (CCC), leveraging significant additional funding from the state, partnered with schools and districts to provide comprehensive logistical support for schoolbased testing.
-To date, testing through CCC has focused on school staff, with plans to expand student testing in early 2021.
-We describe CCC's approach in our profile of Colorado's Westminster Public School District.
+Another key partnership model we identified is unique to Colorado: a social benefit enterprise, COVIDCheck Colorado (CCC; https://covidcheckcolorado.org), with significant funding from the state, has partnered with schools and districts to provide comprehensive logistical support for school-based testing.
+As of December 2020, testing through CCC has focused on school staff, with plans to expand student testing in early 2021.
+We describe CCC's approach in our profile of Colorado's Westminster Public School District ("A testing program supporting schools in Colorado" in Part 2).